walid1timoumi/YoutubeMp3Bot/README.md

 ---

-### 📬 Credits
+## 📄 License

+This project is licensed under the MIT License.

+---

-Built with ❤️ by Walid — Dockerized and bulletproof.
+### 📬 Built with ❤️ by Walid — Dockerized and bulletproof.